 “An outstanding international mediator with almost unrivalled experience”

 “Patient, incisive, aware – a master of procedure, time and the right award”

 “Put simply, Jonathan is the difference between winning and losing a case”

-As a barrister, he practices from Normanton Chambers in London and its Taunton annex.
+As a barrister, he practices from Normanton Chambers as a joint-head in London.
 He is available nationally, and internationally.
-He enjoys a strong portfolio of work usually with a head injury, psychological, psychiatric, child, armed forces or abuse emphasis.
+He enjoys a strong portfolio of work.
 He has a deserved reputation in military law.
-Called as a Barrister of the Middle Temple in 1986 following a distinguished career at sea in the Royal Navy working as a Commander with NATO navies, and he served in operations at sea in the Gulf War, before becoming a Judge Advocate.
+Jonathan was called as a Barrister by the Middle Temple in 1986 following a distinguished career at sea in the Royal Navy: he had served as a Commander with NATO Navies, and in operations at sea in the Gulf War, before becoming a Judge Advocate.
 As such, he has consistently dealt with complex and challenging cases – working alone and as part of a team.
-In the MOD, he briefed ministers and heads of state, and ran a substantial range of sensitive projects, both led by, and leading, senior civil servants.
-He was fully deep vetted to the highest levels and retains the extended security clearance in his present part-time judicial appointment.
+In the MOD, he briefed Ministers and Heads of State, and ran a substantial range of sensitive projects, both led by, and leading, senior civil servants.
+He was fully deep-vetted to the highest levels and retains the extended security clearance in his present part-time judicial appointment.

 He entered private bar practice in 1996.
 He has built a reputation as a leading adviser, negotiator, and practitioner in complex and difficult cases – both in the UK and overseas.
-He is often instructed in clinical negligence claims, as well as where fraud, partnership or regulatory issues have arisen.
+He is often instructed in complex breach of duty of contract claims, as well as where fraud, partnership or regulatory issues have arisen.
 As a mediator, his work for more than a decade led to his appointment as Honorary Secretary of the United Kingdom’s Civil Mediation Council in 2003, a post which he held for eight years.
 He played a major role in influencing judges, practitioners, and stakeholders in previously intractable disputes.
 He is presently Chair of Trustees of the Society of Mediators, the mediation charity.